 No Changing the Truth – An Homage

 No Changing the Truth came through my creative jukebox over five years ago.
 It has since become my homage to the great American folk songwriter, Bob Dylan.
-However, I don?t consider it a parody of Dylan?s style or a derivative effort.
+Just to be clear, I don’t consider it a parody of Dylan’s style or a derivative effort.

 * respect or honor

 * something that is done to honor someone or something

 a : expression of high regard b : something that shows respect or attests to the worth or influence of another

 Not long after I wrote this tune, I sensed some parallels between this song and a cool tune by Dylan called, Everything is Broken.
 It’s from his Oh Mercy album, released in 1989 and produced by the legendary Canadian producer, Daniel Lanois.
 Since I couldn’t find a YouTube version by Dylan himself, here’s R.L.
 Burnside’s take on it.

 The title of No Changing the Truth holds two meanings for me.
 First, Truth is Truth and there’s no way to change it.
 I heard a saying once, “The Truth doesn’t care who speaks it.”
 At the same time, there is “no change in the Truth,” no matter what happens in the world.

 You know that change is on the way